Erhesvara/Portfolio/README.md

 # or
 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-# Erald's Portfolio

-Welcome to my website portfolio!
-This repository contains the code and assets for my personal portfolio website, showcasing my journey, projects, and skills as a software developer.

 ## About Me
 Hi There! a passionate and dedicated software developer with a strong interest in crafting efficient and user-centric solutions.
 Through this portfolio, I aim to present my expertise, share my projects, and connect with like-minded individuals and potential collaborators.